stephen-hqxu/superterrainplus/README.md

 - stb_image.h
 - GLAD

-CMake will download the required files hosted on GitHub Releases, to directory `STPResourceCache` located at the root of your binary directory.
+CMake will download the required files hosted on *GitHub Releases*, to directory `STPResourceCache` located at the root of your binary directory.
 The build system will not re-download them if they already exist; they may get updated in the future at one point, if your older version fails to compile or run, simply deleting the respective directory within `STPResourceCache` can purge the cache and will force a re-download next time the program is built.

 #### Build